numbpill3d/wirebase-social/README.md

    - Render will automatically set up the web service and database

 3. Configure environment variables in Render dashboard if needed
+   - Include `TRUSTED_IPS` if you want certain IPs to bypass rate limiting.
+The server will check `x-forwarded-for` when behind a proxy.

 ### Manual Deployment